isc-projects/kea/doc/sphinx/arm/logging.rst

 The default value is 10240000 (10MB).
 The smallest value that can be specified without disabling rotation is 204800.
 Any value less than this, including 0, disables rotation.
+The greatest value is INT_MAX MB which is approximately 2PB.

 .. note::